 Avoid burnout!
 Stick with it, even if it means getting into a routine and only trying something new every once in awhile.

 Give yourself freedom to have some plainer spreads, so that you can work on those “masterpiece” spreads over several days.
+(There is something beautiful about minimal layouts, in my opinion)!

 I loved this giant cache of washi tape for cheap on Amazon!
 Be careful, the washi tape addiction is real.